How to Beat the Heat in Summer While Hiking

 It was too windy for my hat

-Always wear a broad-brimmed hat; also, this one you can soak with water to cool down your head.
+Always wear a broad-brimmed hat; you can also soak this one in water to cool your head.

 Wear a lightweight, long-sleeved shirt to protect your arms from getting sunburnt and even better also this we put into water.